zubinSDSU/Race/README.md

 # Race
-Visual game where one can race other characters with distinct movement styles
+Zubin Kumar - zubinkumar2005@gmail.com

+Game consists of three distinct racers- a tortoise, hare, and snowman.
+You can choose which characters to race, all having an equal chance of winning, but with different movement styles.